-Today's course continues the theme of resisting malware and APT adversaries, but with a special focus on securing the keys to the kingdom: Administrative Power.
+This course section continues the theme of resisting malware and APT adversaries, but with a special focus on securing the keys to the kingdom: administrative power.
 If a member of the Domain Admins group is compromised, the entire network is lost.
 How can we better prevent the compromise of administrative accounts and contain the harm when they do get compromised?
 What can we do about pass-the-hash and token abuse attacks?
-Remember, as a network administrator, you are a high-value target and your adversaries will try to take over your user account and to infect the computers you use at work (and at home).
+Remember, as a network administrator, you are a high-value target and your adversaries will try to take over your user account and infect the computers you use at work (and at home).

-Hackers also love it when "regular" users are members of the local Administrators group on their computers because it makes it easier to compromise those computers and to then move laterally to other machines.
-We will talk about what's so dangerous about the Administrators group, how to get users out of that group while still allowing them to get their work done, and, if we just can't get users out of Administrators, then how to make User Account Control (UAC) less annoying to them...and us.
+Hackers also love it when "regular" users are members of the local Administrators group on their computers because it makes it easier to compromise those computers and then move laterally to other machines.
+We will talk about what is so dangerous about the Administrators group, how to get users out of that group while still allowing them to get their work done, and, if we just cannot get users out of Administrators, then how to make User Account Control (UAC) less annoying to them...and us.

 We will also see how to delegate authority in Active Directory (AD).
 Every object in AD has a set of permissions and audit settings.
-We don't have to dump everyone in the IT department into the Domain Admins group, we can delegate to others the power to perform tasks like resetting passwords, joining computers to the domain, and managing the attributes used by Dynamic Access Control.
+We do not have to dump everyone in the IT department into the Domain Admins group; we can delegate the power to perform tasks like resetting passwords, joining computers to the domain, and managing the attributes used by Dynamic Access Control.

-Finally, patch management is critically important for securing a Windows environment, but patch management can be expensive, hard and tedious.
-So we will also talk about how to make patching Microsoft and third-party software easier, especially on BYOD and mobile devices outside the local network.
+Finally, patch management is critically important for securing a Windows environment, but it can be expensive difficult, and tedious.
+So we will talk about how to make patching Microsoft and third-party software easier, especially on BYOD and mobile devices outside the local network.